Based in Kyneton

-Over time we hope to improve the current landscape to make it even more productive and tailored to our family’s needs and values.
+Over time we are improving the current landscape to make it even more productive and tailored to our family’s needs and values.
 The Leaf, Root & Fruit business utilises space for plant propagation for our landscape projects.
-The property has an existing studio that we plan to convert to a classroom to host workshops, with opportunities for practical demonstrations in the gardens.
+The property has an existing classroom to host workshops, with opportunities for practical demonstrations in the gardens.

 Given the scale of the property, there are opportunities to invite members of the community to contribute to its improvement and upkeep.
-So we have decided to create some internship positions to assist with the above aims.
+So we have three ongoing internship positions to assist with the above aims.
 These internships are intended to be a fair exchange of skill and knowledge building in return for labour.
 Other benefits to the roles are listed below.

 The interns will assist with the improvement and maintenance of the property, particularly focusing on the productive crops such as veggie patch and orchards.
 The interns will gain experience in different aspects of Permaculture, plant propagation, landscaping and horticulture.
 Responsibilities will include

 - Planning, planting and maintaining vegetable crops